eike-welk/borg-backup-scripts/borg-backup-readme.rst

 To restore a small amount of lost data:

 1. Mount the backup repository with:
-   `borg mount name-of-the-repository directory-for-mount`.
+   `borg mount name-of-the-repository mnt/`.

-2. Browse the repository at the directory where it is mounted, and copy the lost files.
+2. Browse the repository at the directory where it is mounted.
+(For example at `mnt/` in this directory.)
+Copy the lost files.

    Accessing the backup this way is relatively slow, and graphical file managers can appear to hang from time to time.

 3. Detach (unmount) the backup repository from the file system with:
    `borg umount directory-for-mount`.